East Nottingham Township, Pennsylvania: Transportation

 As of 2022, there were 88.09 mi of public roads in East Nottingham Township, of which 28.22 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 59.87 mi were maintained by the township.

 U.S. Route 1 is the most prominent highway serving East Nottingham Township.
 It follows the Kennett-Oxford Bypass along a northeast-southwest alignment through the western portion of the township.
 Pennsylvania Route 272 follows Chrome Road and Christine Road along a southeast-northwest alignment through the southern portion of the township.
 Finally, Pennsylvania Route 472 follows Hickory Hill Road along a northwest-southeast alignment through the northeastern portion of the township.

+Education

+It is in the Oxford Area School District.

+Oxford Area High School has been in the township since 2005.